TV GAME SHOWS FROM THE 80S

 The original Blockbusters ran from 29 August 1983 to 4 June 1993.
 The clip in the above playlist features the intro theme tune from the 80s.
 For some reason the tune also featured in the 2014 adverts for Jaffa Cakes.

-Simplyeighties.com is a participant in the Amazon Associates and Redbubble Affiliate programs which allow trusted websites to earn fees by linking to their products.
+Simplyeighties.com is a participant in the Amazon Associates and Redbubble Affiliate programs which allow trusted websites to earn fees by linking to products on their websites.

 GIVE US A CLUE

 This charades-based panel show ran from 1979 until 1992 on ITV.
 The team leaders were Lionel Blair (boys) and Una Stubbs (girls), although Liza Goddard replaced Una Stubbs in later series'.
 Between 1979 and 1983 the show was hosted by Michael Aspel, who was replaced by Michael Parkinson in 1984.

 The fabulous clip starts with the dodgy Anglian Television ident, followed by a few minutes of the Sale of the Century quiz show featuring Nicholas Parsons as the host.
 The show ran from 1972 until 1983 and this episode was shown on 20th May 1983.

 The programme was always a ratings winner, and reached viewing figures of around 20 million at its peak.
 Of course, with only three TV channels, such figures were far easier to achieve than they are today.